nabilcanan/Sorting_Creation_Updated/README.md

 # Partnership Sort Creation

-The "Partnership Sort Creation" program is designed to sort the creation files for the week and perform various data operations on them.
+The "Partnership Sort Creation" program is designed to sort the creation files for the week and perform various data operations within them.
 This program helps organize and consolidate the data for efficient processing.

 ## Requirements